 Annapolis Drug Lawyer

-Are you in Annapolis and in need of a drug lawyer?
+Are you in need of an Annapolis drug lawyer?
 Have you or a loved one been charged with possession of a controlled substance?
 If so, you may be facing severe punishment, including several years in prison or fines exceeding ten thousand dollars.
 Those ignorant of the law are at a distinct disadvantage in court.
 Acquiring legal counsel is in your best interest.
-Call a qualified Annapolis drug lawyer today.
+Call a qualified criminal defense attorney today.

 - Drug Possession